Inheritance Law

 Inheritance Law for Foreigners with Property in Turkey

-As the number of foreign nationals who have acquired real estate, opened bank accounts, or started businesses in Turkey grows, inheritance proceedings in case of death come up more frequently.
-A foreigner's assets in Turkey form an intersection between home-country law and Turkish law, creating a complex process for heirs.
-The experience of our Antalya law firm following foreign inheritance files for years forms the foundation of this guide.
+As the number of foreign nationals who have acquired real estate, opened bank accounts, or started businesses in Turkey grows, inheritance proceedings following a death come up more frequently.
+A foreigner's assets in Turkey sit at the intersection of home-country law and Turkish law, creating a complex process for heirs.
+The experience of our Antalya law firm in handling foreign inheritance files over many years forms the foundation of this guide.

 Which Law Applies?

-- For movable assets, the deceased's last national law (citizenship) applies as a rule,
+- For movable assets, the deceased's last national law (the law of their citizenship) applies as a rule,

-Therefore, inheritance of a foreigner who owned real estate in Turkey is subject to Turkish law for the property aspect; for bank accounts and other movable assets, home-country law applies.
+Accordingly, the inheritance of a foreigner who owned real estate in Turkey is subject to Turkish law for the property aspect, while home-country law applies to bank accounts and other movable assets.

 General Structure of Turkish Inheritance Law